-This is a great position for applicants with career interests in place-based learning, classroom teaching, or outdoor/environmental education.
+This is a great position for applicants with career interests in place-based learning, outdoor science instruction, classroom teaching, environmental education, or rural community engagement.
 Applicants must have prior work experience with elementary-age children such as in a classroom, after-school program, or summer camp, etc. and a strong interest in teaching.

 Applicants who are the best fit for this position will have:

 - Curiosity about making science learning meaningful for students through facilitating connections to their surrounding landscapes.